 There are many reasons to have a destination Bar Mitzvah or Bat Mitzvah.
 Destination Bar and Bat Mitzvahs can be a lot of fun and are often less expensive than a large local celebration.
 Rabbi Jason Miller, The Mitzvah Rabbi, has helped coordinate destination bar/bat mitzvah ceremonies in many locations around the world.
-From exotic destinations like Jamaica, Mexico, the British Virgin Islands and the French Virgin Islands to fun destinations within the United States like Israel, the Grand Canyon, Mexico, Aruba, Hawaii, the Caribbean, Aspen/Vail, Disney World, Stowe Vermont, Jamaica, Virgin Islands, Punta Cana Dominican Republic, and the National Golf Hall of Fame, Yellowstone National Park and Hilton Head.
+From exotic destinations like Jamaica, Mexico, the British Virgin Islands and the French Virgin Islands to fun destinations within the United States like Israel, the Grand Canyon, Mexico, Aruba, Hawaii, the Caribbean, Aspen/Vail, Disney World, Stowe Vermont, Jamaica, the Virgin Islands, Punta Cana Dominican Republic, Greece, Steamboat Springs Colorado, Jay Vermont, and the National Golf Hall of Fame, Yellowstone National Park and Hilton Head.
 If you’re thinking about how can a bar or bat mitzvah take place in the Caribbean, just reach out to Rabbi Jason and he’ll tell you.

 If your child has special interests like sports, you might consider a destination bar mitzvah like a baseball stadium or famous golf course.
 A recent destination bar mitzvah was held at a professional baseball game in Philadelphia.

 For more information about a destination bar mitzvah or destination bat mitzvah, contact Rabbi Jason Miller, The Mitzvah Rabbi.

 What about a Destination Bar Mitzvah in Israel?